The Barn for the Poorest of the Poor, Inc.

 Dear Sisters and Brothers in Christ,

-During the days and weeks of penance that lie ahead — from Ash Wednesday, February 14, 2024, until Holy Thursday morning, March 28, 2024 — the Catholic Church throughout the world commemorates the penitential season of Lent ending with the Sacred Triduum of Holy Week.
+During the days and weeks of penance that lie ahead — Ash Wednesday, February 18, 2026, until Holy Thursday morning, April 2, 2026 — the Catholic Church throughout the world commemorates the penitential season of Lent ending with the Sacred Triduum of Holy Week.
 The model Jesus gave us for “these forty days” was his own experience in the desert and the temptations that followed him there where he encountered Satan face to face.
 And yet, Jesus, there in the desert — alone, fasting and in intense prayer — beat back the devil and triumphed over temptation, as strong and as unrelenting as it was throughout those forty days.

 We enter the desert of Lent like Jesus, led by the Holy Spirit, to face our devils, our temptations head on.